NextFire/apple-music-discord-rpc/README.md

 ### Update

-Simply `git pull`, `npm install --production` and relaunch the script to get the latest changes.
+Simply `git pull`, `npm install`, `npm run build` and relaunch the script to get the latest changes.

 ### Daemon mode